ndonkoHenri/flet-permission-handler/docs/index.md

    ```bash
    pip install flet-permission-handler  # (1)!
    ```

+   1. After this, you will have to manually add this package to your `requirements.txt` or `pyproject.toml`.

 === "poetry"
    ```bash
    poetry add flet-permission-handler
    ```

-1. After this, you will have to manually add this package to your `requirements.txt` or `pyproject.toml`.
+### Declaring Permissions

+Ensure that your app has the necessary [permissions declared](https://flet.dev/docs/publish#permissions).

 ## Example